Azure/data-api-builder/docs/getting-started/getting-started-dab-cli.md

 ## Add entities to config

-To add the entities to the config file with the REST route, GraphQL type and permissions defined, run the following commands:
+To add the entities to the config file with the REST route, GraphQL type and permissions defined, run the following add command:
 ```dotnetcli
 # dab add book --source dbo.books --rest book --graphql book --permissions "anonymous:*"